-How to Assign Player or Recorder Channels to Function Buttons from the Channel Explorer
+How to Assign Players to Function Buttons from the Channel Explorer

-To assign player channels to the MPlay Remote by a drag-and-drop operation from the Channel Explorer, proceed as follows:
+To assign player channels to the MPlay Remote by a drag-and-drop operation from the Channel Explorer:

 - 1. Open the Channel Explorer. - 2.
 Select the player channel and drag it to one of the four Channel Name field areas in the Remote Control Manager window.